 6.1 Additional training (at extra cost)

 Additional training can be purchased at any time during the contract period.
-It is possible to buy multiple Question and Answer (Q&A) sessions and more advanced training sessions.
+It is possible to purchase multiple Question and Answer (Q&A) sessions and more advanced training sessions.

-The advanced training will go through more challenging and advanced parts of the processes of delivering digital assessments and the use of Inspera Assessment or be customised based on the customer's needs.
-The content of these training sessions will be built on what is needed and potential discovered pain points for the project.
+The advanced training will go through more challenging and advanced parts of the processes of delivering digital assessments and the use of Inspera, or can be customised based on your organisation's needs.
+The content of these training sessions will be built on what is needed and potential areas for development for the project.
 The training sessions can be divided into four sessions, one for each module in Inspera Assessment.